hwanggwu/driving_history/README.md

 Then you could run `java Main` to get start from main function.
 You will get the following information:
 <Please enter the input file name (w/ .txt):

-Please import the input file with absolute or relative path.
+Please import the input file with an absolute or relative path(be sure to put your input file into /src folder).
 If you do not have a data file that meets the specifications outlined below in the "Problem Statement" section.
-Please feel free to input all test files `test/data/index.txt` from terminal to use an example data set provided in this repository.
+Please feel free to input all test files `/test/data/input.txt` from terminal to use an example data set provided in this repository.

 # Object Modeling